hypervel/hypervel.org/docs/docs/queues.md

 Hypervel's queue configuration options are stored in your application's `config/queue.php` configuration file.
 In this file, you will find connection configurations for each of the queue drivers that are included with the framework, including the database, [Amazon SQS](https://aws.amazon.com/sqs/), [Redis](https://redis.io), and [Beanstalkd](https://beanstalkd.github.io/) drivers, as well as a synchronous driver that will execute jobs immediately (for use during local development).
 A `null` queue driver is also included which discards queued jobs.

-For those jobs you just want to make them executed asynchronously without promising storage persistency, you can use `defer` driver to run these jobs before the end of current coroutine's lifecycle.
+For those jobs you just want to make them executed asynchronously without promising storage persistency, you can use `coroutine` or `defer` driver to run these jobs before the end of current coroutine's lifecycle.
 Please note defer itself is FILO, which is opposite to queue structure.

 ::: note
 Hypervel hasn't support horizon yet.